Machine Gun Kelly (musician): 2012–2015: Lace Up and General Admission

-Baker announced that his debut album would be titled Lace Up, and would have an intended release on October 9, 2012.
+Baker announced that his debut album would be titled Lace Up and would have an intended release on October 9, 2012.
 "Wild Boy" served as the lead single for the album and the song peaked on the US Billboard Hot 100 at number 98.
 It was soon certified gold by the RIAA.
 The song "Invincible" was released on iTunes on December 16, 2011, featuring co-writer and singer Ester Dean as the second single of the album.
 The song is featured in a commercial for the HTC ReZound as well as the official theme song of WrestleMania XXVIII.
-WWE also used the song to highlight John Cena in his match with at the event, with Baker also performing at WrestleMania prior to the main event.
-"Invincible" is also currently the theme for Thursday Night Football on the NFL network.
+WWE also used the song to highlight John Cena in his match at the event, with Baker also performing at WrestleMania prior to the main event between Cena and The Rock.
+"Invincible" was also used as the theme for Thursday Night Football when it was on the NFL Network.
 WWE also used the song "All We Have" to again highlight Cena on his rematch with The Rock at next year's event.
 On December 14, 2011, Baker was named the Hottest Breakthrough MC of 2011 by MTV.
 On March 18, 2012, Baker won the MTVu Breaking Woodie award before being featured on the cover of XXL as part of their annual "Top 10 Freshmen list" along with fellow rappers Macklemore, French Montana, Hopsin, Danny Brown, Iggy Azalea, Roscoe Dash, Future, Don Trip and Kid Ink.
 On August 13, 2012, Baker self-released a mixtape titled EST 4 Life, which contained both old and recently recorded material.

 Lace Up was released on October 9, 2012.
 The album featured guest appearances from Bun B, Cassie, DMX, Ester Dean, Lil Jon, Tech N9ne, Twista, Waka Flocka Flame, Young Jeezy and Dub-O. The album debuted at number 4 on the US Billboard 200, with first-week sales of 57,000 copies.
 It slid down to No. 22 in its second week, giving it a total of 65,000 copies sold.
 As of September 2015, the album has sold 263,000 copies.